Russia denies looking for pretext to invade Ukraine - KVIA

 Associated Press

 MOSCOW (AP) — Russia’s top diplomat has angrily rejected the U.S. allegations that it was preparing a pretext to invade Ukraine as Russian troops have remained concentrated near the border.
-The comments Monday came are Russian troops near the Ukraine border launched more drills.
-The White House said Friday that U.S. intelligence officials had concluded that Russia had already deployed operatives to rebel-controlled eastern Ukraine to carry out sabotage there and blame them on Ukraine to create a pretext for possible invasion.
+The White House said Friday that U.S. intelligence officials had concluded that Russia had already deployed operatives to rebel-controlled eastern Ukraine to carry out acts of sabotage there and blame them on Ukraine in a “false-flag operation” to create a pretext for possible invasion.
 Russian Foreign Minister Sergey Lavrov on Monday dismissed the U.S. claim as “total disinformation.”
-He said Russia is waiting for a response from the U.S. and its allies to Moscow’s request for binding guarantees that NATO won’t embrace Ukraine.
+He reaffirmed that Russia is waiting for a written response from the U.S. and its allies to Moscow’s request for binding guarantees that NATO won’t embrace Ukraine or station weapons there.